skybadger/Ascomcpp/README.md

 # Ascomcpp
+This project to test building Alpaca device drivers using cpp classes.
+I have already provided C headers and common code for the API in the form of the ASCOMRest project (http://www.github.comskybasder/ASCOMRest ) which is a dependency from a lot of the ASCOM Alpacaa projects here.
-This project to test building Alpaca device drivers using cpp classes I have some quibbles with blackdragon astro and have always planned to use cpp objects to build ascom Alpaca objets.
+I have some quibbles with the blackdragon astro implementation  and have always planned to use cpp objects to build ascom Alpaca driverss.
-The key thing is that they need to support REST invocation through the HTTP server and multiple drivers in one device.
+The key thing is that they need to support:
+* REST invocation through the HTTP server and
+* multiple drivers in one device.

+It doesn't seem to make sense to support some things like multiple telescopes or observatories from one device ( there's nothing ruling it our either but they would bneed to be identifal in behaviour for multiple instances of the same driver.  )
+Some things seem to go well together like filter wheel and focuser as one pairing and colvercalibrator and dew heater as another, both on a single hardware device.
+So the class library structure should support this and still be performant.

 ## Structure
-This class library asserts that more than one driver needs to be supported on one device instance .
-A good example is the use of the focuser to manage collimator motors - I need at least two on a three-point support.
-Which do you prefer- a separate device and driver for each motor or a a common device and the motors numbered 1-2 or 1-3 through the instance number ?

 ASCOMDiscoveryManager Object to manage UDP discovery & settings ASCOMDevice Object to manage the core common device attributes. ie support one or more drivers on  1 device.
 ASCOMCommonDriver - manages the common core functions - name, version etc.